HudsonSchumaker/Breakout-Arkanoid/README.md

 > Compiling for Nintendo Wii requires the libogc libraries from [devkitPro](https://devkitpro.org/wiki/Getting_Started).
 GRRLIB for Wii that can be found [here](https://github.com/GRRLIB/GRRLIB).
 Then, execute make in the /wii directory.

+> Compiling for Nintendo Switch requires the libnx libraries from [devkitPro](https://devkitpro.org/wiki/Getting_Started).
+SDL2 for Switch that can installed using pacman.
+Search for switch sdl ((dkp-)pacman -Ss switch sdl).